 - Threads are too thick and don’t drill effectively

 - Plastic finish tears after a few uses

 3. Saris Cycle Glide

 Specifications and Features

 - Allows 6 bikes hung by the wheels from the ceiling of your garage

-- Hooks adjust along rails to house a huge array of bicycle wheelbases
+- Hooks adjust along rails to house a vast array of bicycle wheelbases

 - Rust-resistant aluminum construction that is lightweight but strong and sturdy

-- Won’t get in the way on your floor space and head area
+- Won’t get in the way of your floor space and head area

 - Can hold up to 60 pounds per bike